 - 1. Show evidence of having achieved objectives related to nursing services to clients for at least six months prior to the date of application within two years of application. - 2.
 Provide transcripts of any previous nursing or health-related educational programs, including course descriptions.
 GPA must be 2.3 or above.
 One credit hour will meet the equivalent of 15 clock hours in the Practical Nursing Program.
 For nursing courses, only grades of C or above are transferrable. - 3.
-Have a letter of recommendation from the Nursing Program faculty/Program Administrator. - 4.
-Have a satisfactory reference from a clinical nursing instructor which demonstrates satisfactory achievement of Level I clinical objectives. - 5.
 Type of experience should be similar to content offered in Level 1.
-The applicant must receive satisfactory scores on standardized comprehensive examinations for the courses offered in Level I. Clinical experience will not be evaluated.
-Applicants who fail the exam for any reason may request one re-examination.
-A test fee of \$30.00 will be charged for each time the applicant sits for the examination. - 6.
-The applicant will be supplied with content review modules and practice tests.